Handcream for a Generation: Composition and lyrics

 "Wogs Will Walk" evokes Cornershop's early songs, especially the material on their early Extended Plays (EPs), with its garage-soul organ, electronic sounds and chanted vocals that are fed through a boombox; it drew comparisons to There's a Riot Goin' On (1971) by Sly Stone.
 Scratching from Swift interrupts a repeating, two-note organ pattern that is heard throughout.
 "Motion the 11" is a roots reggae song, with elements of Punjabi music that is accompanied by Greenwood on flugelhorn, Gregson on bass and Doreen Edwards on vocals.
 It opens with Rastafarin chanting from London-based reggae toasters Jack Wilson and Kojak of the Nazralites.
 "People Power" is cover of the Clinton song of the same name, set to Orange Juice-esque music.
 "Sounds Super Recordings" is a faux-radio advertisement detailing the death of an Indian musician, with tabla and breakbeats.

 "The London Radar" is an audio collage of clipped speech, which recites aeroplane protocols, recalling Daft Punk's sound and the work of the Chemical Brothers.
-"Spectral Mornings" is an 14-minute psychedelic song, which channels the 1960s work of Grateful Dead.
-The song, which attempts to recall "7:20am Jullandar Shere" from the band's second studio album Woman's Gotta Have It (1995), features Sheema Mukherjee on sitar and Gallagher on guitar.
+"Spectral Mornings" is an 14-minute psychedelic song, which channels the 1960s work of Grateful Dead, and George Harrison The song, which attempts to recall "7:20am Jullandar Shere" from the band's second studio album Woman's Gotta Have It (1995), features Sheema Mukherjee on sitar and Gallagher on guitar.
 When touring with Oasis, Gallagher would perform with Cornershop and wanted to collaborate with them.
 A failed attempt occurred when Clinton was working on their debut while Gallagher was working on an Oasis album.
 The first demo of "Spectral Mornings" ran for 40 minutes; Singh said it "would have been longer, but the tape ran out".
 "Slip the Drummer One" is a dance track that includes scratching sounds from Swift.
 The album concludes with a reprise of "Heavy Soup".